powerhome/cobra_commander/docs/README.md

 [components] is all components by default, or a comma separated list of component names (no spaces between)

 Options:
-      [--dependencies], [--no-dependencies]  # Run the command on each dependency of a given component [--dependents], [--no-dependents]      # Run the command on each dependency of a given component -a, [--app=APP]
+      [--affected=AFFECTED]                  # Components affected since given branch [default: main] -d, [--dependencies], [--no-dependencies]  # Run the command on each dependency of a given component -D, [--dependents], [--no-dependents]      # Run the command on each dependent of a given component [--self], [--no-self]                  # Include the own component
+                                             # Default: true
+  -c, [--concurrency=N]                      # Max number of jobs to run concurrently
+                                             # Default: 5
+  -i, [--interactive], [--no-interactive]    # Runs in interactive mode to allow the user to inspect the output of each component
+                                             # Default: true
+  -a, [--app=APP]
                                              # Default: /Users/me/myapp
       [--js], [--no-js]                      # Consider only the JS dependency graph [--ruby], [--no-ruby]                  # Consider only the Ruby dependency graph

-Executes the command in the context of a given component or set of components.
-If no component is given executes the command in all components.
+Executes the command in the context of a given component or set thereof.
+Defaults to all components.
 ```

 ### cobra graph